Uwaks/project-three-frontend/README.md

 ### Pub Models & Comment Models

-The pubs represented the main area of user interaction as registered users had the ability to create,edit and delete their own pubs.
-We also created endpoints for user's to comment on pubs
+The pubs represented the main area of user interaction as registered users had the ability to create, edit and delete their own pubs.
+We also created endpoints for user's to comment on pubs.

 ```javascript
 export const pubSchema = new mongoose.Schema(